ElPerrosss/DualBot/README.md

-# Telegram Spam
+# DualBot

-TelegramSpam is a tool made in python that allows you to send messages to a channel as long as you have the bot token and channel id, it is made for educational purposes
+Simple tool that allows you to perform several actions in Discord or Telegram (I am not responsible for the misuse of this tool)

 ## Installation